 Maybe you’re saying, “I’m not in sales or a business owner; I don’t have to worry about selling myself to anyone.”
 Well, job interviews are the ultimate forms of self-advertisement.
-Convincing decision makers you’re the best candidate for a position is selling yourself.
+Convincing decision-makers you’re the best candidate for a position is selling yourself.
 Heck, even first dates and social gatherings call for personal promotion.
-So, you might as well put some time and thought into your elevator speech, whether it’s for professional purposes or otherwise.
+So, you might put some time and thought into your elevator speech, whether it’s for professional purposes or otherwise.

-By the way, if the idea of speaking to total strangers makes you feel faint, check out this post on Overcoming Shyness.
+By the way, if speaking to total strangers makes you feel faint, check out this post on Overcoming Shyness.

 According to a study performed by Princeton psychologists Janine Willis and Alexander Todorov, you have a fraction of a second to make a first impression.
 That means your prospect is making several key assumptions before you open your mouth.
 Therefore, it’s imperative to give yourself an advantage by:

 Most people will ask what you do out of obligation.
-Don’t engage in premature spamification.
+Don’t engage in the premature specification.
 Nobody likes that!
-Remember the Golden Rule here.
-Not everyone is open to hearing about you, your products, and your services.
+Not everyone is open to hearing from you, your products, and your services.
 They may not want to know your company’s history or the reason you started your business, especially thirty seconds after meeting you.
 Guage the situation.
 Have a different version of your speech tailored to each type of audience and occasion.
-Networking events and interviews will obviously call for a more lengthy, overt elevator speech while casual meetings and social events require brevity and subtlety.
+Networking events and interviews will call for a more lengthy, overt elevator speech while casual meetings and social events require brevity and subtlety.

 The Introduction: You Had Me At ‘Hello’

 Some call the beginning of an elevator speech ‘the hook.’
 Why?
-That implies you’re a hunter and the other person is prey.
+That implies you’re a hunter, and the other person is prey.
 It’s impossible for you to build a long-term, professional relationship based on the principle of winner and loser.
-It might seem like a minor detail, but your frame of mind is important.
+It might like a little detail, but your frame of mind is important.

-You can opt to introduce yourself with only your name and title (yawn) or consider opening with an attention getter to captivate your audience.
-It could be a surprising statistic, an anecdote or a mysterious reference to boost interest.
+You can opt to introduce yourself with only your name and title (yawn) or consider opening an attention-getter to captivate your audience.
+It could be a surprising statistic, an anecdote, or a mysterious reference to boost interest.
 The objective is to encourage them to say, “Tell me more.”

-For example, If your niche is businesswomen, You can surprise them with the results of a recent study by saying “Research at Stanford University has found that women who include ‘PTA member’ on their resumes are 79% less likely to be hired.”
+For example, Suppose your niche is businesswomen.
+In that case, You can surprise them with the results of a recent study by saying, “Research at Stanford University has found that women who include ‘PTA members’ on their resumes are 79% less likely to be hired.”
 That’s a startling statement that will almost certainly get a response.

 Define Your Purpose: Inspire And Light A Fire